kmilanez/kalah/README.md

 * POST -> http://localhost:8081/users passing payload: {"username":"<yourusername>","password":"<yourpassword>"}
 * POST -> http://localhost:8081/auth passing payload: {"username":"<yourusername>","password":"<yourpassword>"}
-* POST -> http://localhost:8081/games passing payload: {"username":"<yourusername>","password":"<yourpassword>"} and token from authentication request in "Authorization" header
+* POST -> http://localhost:8081/games passing token from authentication request in "Authorization" header

 At this point game will wait for a second player.
-For that, add a new user following above steps
+For that, add a new user following above steps and join game:

+* POST -> http://localhost:8081/games/game-id passing token from authentication request in "Authorization" header

+To play a turn:

 * PUT -> http://localhost:8081/games/game-id/pit-id passing payload: {"username":"<yourusername>","password":"<yourpassword>"} and token from authentication request in "Authorization" header.
 First player available pits are {1,2,3,4,5,6} and second player have {8,9,10,11,12,13}. {7,14} are reserved for kalahs.